What are Bridges?

-When such a structure carries road, and railway traffic or a pipeline over another communication system like roads or railways known as over bridge, these types of bridges are constructed in an urban area to miniseries the traffic jam and accident.
+When such a structure carries road, and railway traffic or a pipeline over another communication system like roads or railways known as over bridge, these types of bridges are constructed in an urban area to miniseries the traffic jam and accidents.

 These types of structures carry road and railway traffic over a busy locality area keeping the activities of the area below the viaduct uninterrupted.
-This types of approach bridges age generally constructed with river bridges, ROBs etc.
+These types of approach bridges age generally constructed with river bridges, ROBs etc.

 These types of bridges structure carry road traffic over one or several road intersections keeping the activities of the area below the Flyover uninterrupted.
-This type of structures is generally provided to speed up the movement of through traffic.
+This type of structure is generally provided to speed up the movement of through traffic.